Home » Insights » Why Use WordPress as a Decoupled CMS?

 There’s no denying it, we need to be clear about what we’re suggesting when it comes to Decoupled websites.
 Here are a few points you may want to keep in mind:

-1. Decoupled means 2 websites
+1. Decoupled means two websites

 2. Decoupled means more connections